Lenacapavir Injection Against HIV: A New Era in HIV Prevention and Treatment

 How Lenacapavir Works

-Think of the HIV capsid like the fangs of a venomous snake — it’s a critical part of the virus that allows it to infect cells and multiply.
+You can think of the HIV capsid like the fangs of a poisonous snake.
+It is a very important part of the virus because it helps the virus enter cells and grow inside the body.
 Just as snake antivenom neutralizes venom at multiple points in the body, lenacapavir blocks HIV at several key stages, including:

 - Viral entry into host cells: preventing the virus from taking hold in the body